strotic/fmdr/README.md

 # Find My Drivers

-This is a simple tool to identify drivers on linux.
+This is a simple tool to identify  USB, PCI drivers on linux.

 | Drivers | Supported |